 So we have 88% of US adults currently on the internet with younger generations using the internet even more and in ways we never thought possible.
 This is the future.

 It’s inevitable.
-In order for your landscaping business to be competitive, you must cover all your ground (pun intended).
+In order for your landscaping business to be competitive, you must cover all ground.

 And the internet has a lot of ground.